-It is advised while writing an essay on a topic that maybe provocative not to get personal and criticize a person or government in your writing.
-Some topics would be provocative where you may tend to lose control in your writing and write something in offensive way, which is not appreciable and recommended as well.
-If you are writing about the disadvantages it is suggested to come up with few reforms that may change the disadvantages into advantages.
+It is advised while writing an essay on a topic that may be provocative not to get personal and criticize a person or government in your writing.
+Some topics would be provocative where you may tend to lose control of your writing and write something in an offensive way, which is not appreciable and recommended as well.
+If you are writing about the disadvantages it is suggested to come up with a few reforms that may change the disadvantages into advantages.

-Essay writing also needs continuous reading; hence it is suggested to candidates to read diverse topics and books and some of the recommended are:
+Essay writing also needs continuous reading; hence it is suggested to candidates read diverse topics and books some of the recommended are:

 - Editorial section of The Hindu Newspaper